 (c) Provide twenty-four-hour nursing service by or under the supervision of registered nurses.

-(2) The definition of the term “hospital” may state that the term shall not be inclusive of:
+(2) The definition of the term “hospital” is permitted but is not required to exclude:

 (a) Convalescent homes or, convalescent, rest or nursing facilities;

-(b) Facilities affording primarily custodial, educational or rehabilitory care;
+(b) Facilities affording primarily custodial, educational or rehabilitative care;

-(c) Facilities for the aged, drug addicts or alcoholics; or
+(c) Facilities for the aged or individuals with a substance use disorder; or

-(d) A military or veterans’ hospital, a soldiers’ home or a hospital contracted for or operated by any national government or government agency for the treatment of members or ex-members of the armed forces, except for services rendered on an emergency basis where a legal liability for the patient exists for charges made to the individual for the services.
+(d) A military or veterans’ hospital, a soldiers’ home or a hospital contracted for or operated by any national government or government agency for the treatment of members or ex-members of the armed forces, except for services where a legal liability for the patient exists for charges made to the individual for the services.

 Drafting Note: The laws of the states relating to the type of hospital facilities recognized in health insurance policies are not uniform.
 References to individual state law may be required in structuring this definition.

-E. “Medicare” means The Health Insurance for the Aged Act, Title XVIII of the Social Security Amendments of 1965 as Then Constituted or Later Amended.

-F. “Mental or nervous disorder” shall not be defined more restrictively than a definition including neurosis, psychoneurosis, psychosis, or mental or emotional disease or disorder of any kind.
+E. (1) “Injury” means a bodily injury resulting from an accident, independent of disease, which occurs while the coverage is in force.

+(2) The definition shall not use words such as “external, violent, visible wounds” or similar words of characterization or description.

+(3) The definition may state that the disability shall have occurred within a specified period of time (not less than thirty (30) days) of the injury, otherwise the condition shall be considered a sickness.

+(4) The definition may provide that “injury” shall not include an injury for which benefits are provided under workers’ compensation, employers’ liability or similar law; or under a motor vehicle no-fault plan, unless prohibited by law; or injuries occurring while the insured person is engaged in any activity pertaining to a trade, business, employment or occupation for wage or profit.

+F. “Mental or nervous disorder” means any condition or disorder defined by categories listed in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) or its successor.

-G. “Nurse” may be defined so that the description of nurse is restricted to a type of nurse, such as registered nurse, a licensed practical nurse, or a licensed vocational nurse.
-If the words “nurse,” “trained nurse” or “registered nurse” are used without specific instruction, then the use of these terms requires the insurer to recognize the services of any individual who qualifies under the terminology in accordance with the applicable statutes or administrative rules of the licensing or registry board of the state.
+G. “Nurse” may be defined so that the description of nurse is restricted to a type of nurse, such as an advance practice nurse, a registered nurse, a licensed practical nurse, or a licensed vocational nurse.
+If the words “nurse,” “advance practice nurse,” “trained nurse” or “registered nurse” are used without specific instruction, then the use of these terms requires the insurer to recognize the services of any individual who qualifies under the terminology in accordance with the applicable statutes or administrative rules of the licensing or registry board of the state.

+Drafting Note: States may want to consider whether the functions of an advance practice nurse fall under this definition or the definition of “physician” in Subsection J.

 H. “One period of confinement” means consecutive days of in-hospital service received as an in-patient, or successive confinements when discharge from and readmission to the hospital occurs within a period of time not more than ninety (90) days or three times the maximum number of days of in-hospital coverage provided by the policy to a maximum of 180 days.

-I. “Partial disability” shall be defined in relation to the individual’s inability to perform one or more but not all of the “major,” “important” or “essential” duties of employment or occupation, or may be related to a percentage of time worked or to a specified number of hours or to compensation .
+I. “Partial disability” means that, due to a disability, an individual:

+(1) Is unable to perform one or more but not all the “major,” “important” or “essential” duties of the individual’s employment or existing occupation, or may be related to a percentage of time worked or to a specified number of hours or to compensation; and

+(2) Is in fact engaged in work for wage or profit.